zetifinance/main-website-2023-fork/content/pages/our-tech.md

               sources to provide our investors with unparalleled insight into the live condition and value of the underlying asset.
           image: /img/residual-val.png
+  - type: accordions
+    intro:
+      heading: FAQs
+    accordions:
+      - heading: How is data protection managed and is Zeti Hub GDPR-compliant?
+      - heading: How much does Zeti Hub cost?
+      - heading: What software does and can Zeti Hub integrate with?
+      - heading: Who does Zeti use for payment processing?
+      - heading: How does Zeti track all of it's vehicles?
+      - heading: Does the platform use AI?
 seo:
   ogimage: /img/nathan-queloz-rnzvujqbvsg-unsplash.jpg
 ---